Korean War Legacy Project

 Understanding the Communist Perspective

 Don C. Jones arrived in Korea in 1947.
 He describes the political situation between North and South Korea at that time.
-He describes how reunification was promoted although it never happened.
-He elaborates seeing signs intimating reunification would never happen, spurred by the Soviet presence backing the North Koreans.
+He describes how reunification was promoted although he doubted it would be possible.
+He elaborates seeing signs indicating reunification would never happen, spurred by the Soviet presence backing the North Koreans.
 He also describes a conversation he had with a Communist late at night, attempting to understand the other perspective.

 Share this Clip +